despolov/f1-stats/README.md

 - the year in the bottom should be dynamic
 - the years in the select in practice tab must be dynamic starting 2023
-- change how the selected route is presented in the header
 - add caching of the api calls
 - add tests - and most importantly tests of the aggregated lap time logic
 - implement Tyres route with its corresponding logic